roundhousedesigns/calendario/README.md

 ## TODO

--   Poll for updates for when something edited outside Calendar.io
 -   Your CSS is a fucking nightmare, fix it and organize it
 -   Show more calendar header options on mobile?